 - you might need to be doing other, more important things (see list below)

-- you might get into a fight on your way there or on the way back
+- you might get into a fight or confrontation over supplies on your way there, or on the way back

 - in the heat of the moment, you might get into a car crash

 - thieves could sneak up on you from behind in the parking lot, taking away all your supplies

 - the supermarket might be already closed or looted which means you waste valuable time

 - you might have to face roadblocks and police checkpoints

 What Else Should You Be Doing Before It Hits?

 Obviously, everything we said before should only be done if you have enough time AND if everything below is taken care of.
 Only go to the store at the last minute before a crisis if: